stackitcloud/stackit-cli/docs/stackit_opensearch_credentials_list.md

 ### Synopsis

-List all credentials' IDs for an OpenSearch instance
+List all credentials' IDs for an OpenSearch instance.

 ```
 stackit opensearch credentials list [flags]